hotosm/learnosm/_posts/en/osm-data/0600-12-20-file-formats.md

 ---------
 Many types of information are stored in database systems, which provide a logical way of organizing and accessing data.
-Geographic data is no different, although databases designed for geodata are specialized to handle the complex longitudes and latitudes.
+Geographic data is no different, although databases designed for geodata are specialized to handle the complex functions that querying geographic data requires.

-OpenStreetMap data is often stored in a Postgresql database with PostGIS extensions.
+OpenStreetMap data is often stored in a PostgreSQL database with PostGIS extensions.
 This type of database provides fast access to the data and can be used easily with Mapnik, a piece of software that creates the map tiles used in web slippy maps.
-There are several tools available for importing raw OSM data into a Postgresql database.
+There are several tools available for importing raw OSM data into a PostgreSQL database.

-Another type of database is known as SQLite, which provides similar functionality as a Postgresql database, but is all stored in a single file and doesn't require database software to be running.
+Another type of database is known as SQLite, which provides similar functionality as a PostgreSQL database, but is all stored in a single file and doesn't require database software to be running.
 These are a little more difficult to create yourself, but can be easier to work with for small sets of data.